 Let us look at one of the possible Negative Ideas that are deeply connected with the Fear of Authority to see the various ways we can direct Acceptance to release our attachment towards the Negative Ideas.

 "It is not ok to not follow rules"

 "It is ok to not follow rules"

-The transition towards the positive declaration can begin through the greater acceptance of other "law-breakers" at the level of the mind and this will help The Self release their grip on the ideas of right and wrong.
+The transition towards the positive declaration can begin through the greater acceptance of other "law-breakers" at the level of the mind and this will help The Self release their grip on the ideas of what is right and wrong.

-Acceptance here is described as a State, thus it is about accepting others for who they are on the level as a state.
+Acceptance here is described as a State, thus it is about accepting others for who they are on the level at the level of the state of mind.
 What one chooses to do at the “Action” level will always be based on one’s own choice.

 So releasing the fear of prosecution is not about becoming a “law breaker.”
-Realize that we are responsible for every action we make will always have a consequence.
-The focus here is on addressing the negative state of the mind, the negative judgement we have towards ourselves and others.
+Realize that every action we make will always have a consequence whether it is at the level of the action or at the level of the state of mind.